tomdud-developer/speed-reading-app-frontend/README.md

-# SpeedReadingApp - backend part
+# SpeedReadingApp - frontend part

 The work aims to design and create a web application that allows you to learn and improve your speed reading skills.
 The app offers tools to measure reading speed and text